Xenon-Lang-Org/docs/src/security_features.md

 Xenon uses a strong static type system to catch type errors at compile time.
 This reduces the likelihood of runtime errors and ensures that operations on data are type-safe.

-### Option and Result Types
+### Const and Mutable Variables

-Xenon encourages the use of Option and Result types for handling nullable values and error handling, respectively.
-This reduces the likelihood of null pointer dereferences and unhandled errors.
+Xenon distinguishes between const and mutable variables, allowing developers to control the mutability of data.
+This helps prevent unintended modifications to data and ensures that data is accessed safely.

 ## Semantic Analysis